-Our executive officers consist of A.G.
+Our executive officers consist of Mr. A.G.
 Lowenthal, our Chairman and Chief Executive Officer, whose background is described above, and Mr. Alfano, our Chief Financial Officer and principal financial and accounting officer, whose background is described below.

+J. Alfano

-J. Alfano Mr. Alfano has been Executive Vice President and the Chief Financial Officer of Oppenheimer & Co.
+Mr. Alfano has been Executive Vice President and the Chief Financial Officer of Oppenheimer & Co.
 Inc. since April 2006 and Chief Financial Officer of Oppenheimer Holdings Inc. since May 2011.
 Mr. Alfano also serves on several of the firm's committees including the Management, Risk Management, Market, Credit, Liquidity and New Product Committees.
 Prior to joining Oppenheimer, Mr. Alfano was an audit partner with Deloitte & Touche LLP where he spent 14 years in Deloitte's securities industry practice serving clients by providing audit and business advisory services out of their New York, Tokyo and Seattle offices.
 Mr. Alfano has an undergraduate degree from Michigan State University and an MBA from Columbia University.
-Mr. Alfano is a member of the Financial Management Society of the Securities Industry and Financial Markets Association (SIFMA), the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants, and sits on the AICPA Stockbrokerage and Investment Banking Expert Panel.
+Mr. Alfano is a member of the Financial Management Society of the Securities Industry and Financial Markets Association (SIFMA), the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.
+Mr. Alfano served as a member of the AICPA Stockbrokerage and Investment Banking Expert Panel for the last nine years.